solana-foundation/solana-improvement-documents/proposals/0140-migrate-config-to-core-bpf.md

 changes in their runtime implementations.
 Instead, the program can just be updated once.

-In this spirit, Config should be migrated to Core BPF.
+In this spirit, the Config program should be migrated to Core BPF.

 ## Alternatives Considered

-Config could instead remain a builtin program.
-This would mean each validator client implementation would have to build and maintain this program alongside their runtime, including and future changes.
+The Config program could instead remain a builtin program.
+This would mean each validator client implementation would have to build and maintain this program alongside their runtime, including any future changes.

 ## New Terminology